 For those services funded by CSA, the local government match rate for treatment foster care services is at the neutral, or base, match rate.
-This local base match rate is defined in Item 274 C.2 of the Appropriations Act as follows:
+This local base match rate is defined as follows:

 "Local Match.
 All localities are required to appropriate a local match for the base year funding consisting of the actual aggregate local match rate based on actual total 1997 program expenditures for the Comprehensive Services Act for At-Risk Youth and Families".